-Fig. 9.
-Walking experiment result during optimization
+Figure 9: Walking experiment result during optimization

-tions during the first number of iterations do not really have a big chance to be maximizers of the underlying black-box as can be observed from iteration 18 to 32 in Fig. 9.
-But by finding promising areas, improvements in form of two candidates $p^{(max1)}$ and $p^{(max2)}$ are identified, where the robot covers the same distance after performing all 52 steps of a walking experiment with stopping at end without falling.
-Even after exploring p_1 p_2 p_3 p_4 p_5 $p^{(l)}$ -2.000 0 50.000 -8.000 0 $p^{(ini)}$ -1.000 25.000 75.000 -4.000 15.000 $p^{(max1)}$ -0.958 17.344 81.641 -0.018 20.000 $p^{(max2)}$ -2.000 27.761 50.000 -0.155 17.331 $p^{(u)}$ -0.500 50.000 100.000 0 20.000 promising areas of the variable domain no continuous improvement is guaranteed as observed during the last 10 walking experiments.
-In a five dimensional space of optimization variables, an appropriate approximation quality on the whole domain can not be obtained only by the number of here performed walking experiments.
+ing the first iterations are not likely to be maxima of the underlying black-box function as can be observed from iteration 18 to 32 in Fig. 9.
+But by finding promising areas, improvements in form of two candidates $p^{(max1)}$ and $p^{(max2)}$ are identified, where the robot covers the same distance after performing all 52 steps of a walking experiment with stopping at the end without falling.
+Both candidates are identified during maximizing the surrogate and not the MSE.
+The motion resulting from the set $p^{(max1)}$ is visualized in Fig. 10.
+Even after exploring promising areas of the variable domain no continuous improvement is guaranteed as observed during the last 10 walking experiments.
+In a five dimensional space of optimization variables, an appropriate approximation quality on the whole domain can not be obtained only by the number of the so far performed walking experiments.